amanathwal/git/README.md

 garbage collected so create a branch out of last commit.

 1. git branch {new branch name} {commit}: create a branch that points to **last** commit in the detached state.
 This creates a permanent reference.

+=====Miscellaneous===
+1. git show-ref --heads : to show what commits all the existing branches point to.
+2. git --no-pager log --oneline: so that logs open in same terminal without pagination